Prabagini/Twitter-Sentiment-Analysis/README.md

 ![graph1](Images/decision-tree.png)

-There was no improvement after cross validation and over sampling techniques.
+In the decision tree model, There was no improvement after cross validation and over sampling techniques.
 The f1 score also remains the same.

 ![graph1](Images/xgboost.png)